DarrienG/git_purge/README.md

 built into git.

 Phase 2: Locates the user's .gitconfig file, and destroys it.
-Afterwards, the file is recreated to ensure there are no dependency errors.
+Afterwards, the file is recreated to ensure there are no dependency errors. git password cache is also unset as well.

 Phase 3: Destroys all possible .ssh keys likely associated with a git account.
 Because of the impossibility of knowing which keys belong to git, it is